 What's a summary statement and when should you include one on your resume?
 A resume summary statement is a brief list or a few sentences at the top of your resume (after your contact information) that highlights your qualifications for a job.
 Also known as a summary of qualifications or a resume profile, a summary statement gives the hiring manager, at a glance, a synopsis of your professional qualifications.

 When writing a resume summary statement, be sure to include concrete information on how you have added value to companies and helped to transform departments or organizations.
-This will show the hiring manager that you would be an asset at the company.
+This will show the hiring manager that you would be an asset to the company.